jb-blanc/SlickLearning/README.md

   - Day / night cycle : I've allready added one to the game, but not sure the best way to do it.
   - Big map : the idea is to cut the map in many small map and switch form one to another without loading the entire map since the beginning.
  - *Gameplay* :
+  - Player health, stamina, hunger, thirst ...
+  - Possibility to create/join a community
+  - Finding resources for community or himself
-  - Abilities/skills :
+  - Abilities and skills :
     - Engineering
     - Cooking
     - Weapons
     - Tools
     - Building
     - ...
-  - Player health, stamina, hunger, thirst ...
-  - Possibility to create/join a community
-  - Finding resources for community or himself
   - Player/Community place :
     - Place built by players
     - Possibility to add buildings :
       - Utility :
         - Garden : give some food each day
         - Hangar : building to increase place's stock space
         - Bedroom : add a bed to allow community to host more people
         - Training camp : place to train your player (increase strength ...)
         - Library : place to learn some new abilities
         - ...
       - Defense :
         - Walls :
           - Wood -> can be transform on stone
           - Stone -> can be transform on metal
           - Metal
         - Minefield : inserting a minefield where you want around your place
         - Auto turret : turret having a certain range and firing bullets to enemies (NPC or Players)
         - ...
       - Decorations :
         - Roads
         - Flowers
         - ...

 For every building, you'll need some resources to be able to build them.
 Every building will have some kind of health bar, and they can be destroyed.